 You can sign up for upcoming classes by following the instructions on my registration page.
-You can register by either donating an amount of your choosing, or by filling out a quick form (no cost).
+You can register by either donating an amount of your choosing, or by emailing us the dates you’ll be attending at email@example.com (no cost).

-It’s important to me that these classes remain accessible, so if it is best for you, please opt for the form registration. 💯
+It’s important to me that these classes remain accessible, so if it is best for you, please opt for the free email registration. 💯

 If you are able, I recommend donating to register as the best option (more info on why below).